Microgaming Sells Quickfire to Games Global

 John Coleman, CEO at Microgaming, has said the deal provides new chances for both companies.
 Games Global will obtain the business known as Quickfire, while Microgaming will extend its reach to other services alongside the core business.
 Both enterprises will have multiple new opportunities and will do their best to take advantage of them.

-Pragmatic Play Releases the Tenth Big Bass Game
+Pragmatic Play Releases Big Bass Floats My Boat

-Pragmatic Play, an iGaming giant, has developed the tenth game in the Big Bass series.…
+Pragmatic Play, an iGaming giant, has unveiled another addition to the famed Big Bass franchise.…